andjosh/realiza/README.md

 ## Future

-- Use the Chrome web audio aPI to make actual conversation.
+- Use the Chrome web audio API to make actual conversation.
     - Store a common state, so the user can flip between spoken word and text.
 - Preserve state between sessions.
     - Service workers and a local store?